100mslive/100ms-docs/common/faq.md

 Yes, this is possible with Teams & workspaces on 100ms dashboard.
 Please check [this blog](https://www.100ms.live/blog/launching-teams-workspaces) for more information.

-### Can we create subaccount in existing account?
+### Can we create sub-account in existing account?
 Want to make prod and non prod account separate?

 Yes, this is possible with Teams & workspaces on 100ms dashboard.
 Please check [this blog](https://www.100ms.live/blog/launching-teams-workspaces) for more information.